 Carolyn Zaumeyer, an NP and the author of How to Start an Independent Practice: The Nurse Practitioner’s Guide to Success, said NPs must identify their strengths and weaknesses before opening the doors to their independent practice.
 The best way to do so is to work under the supervision of a doctor or other FNPs initially.

-Zaumeyer, in an interview on XM satellite radio station ReachMD, said FNPs should be “comfortable and confident” in their role before taking on the added responsibility of a private practice.
+Zaumeyer, in an interview on XM satellite radio station ReachMD, said FNPs should be “comfortable and confident” in their role before taking on the added responsibility of the private practice.

 “You want to practice safely and know that you are doing the right thing for your patient as well as yourself,” Zaumeyer told show host Lisa D’Andrea.